Ensuring the ROI from ERP has a Bigger ‘R’ than ‘i’

 About the author

-Sean Culey is a member of the European Leadership Team of the Supply Chain Council, the global, not-for-profit centre for SCOR and Supply Chain Excellence, and Principal at Solving Efeso, a top management consultancy firm with a leading reputation for connecting strategy with action.
-Prior to this he was CEO for SEVEN Collaborative Solutions, and Principal at Solving Efeso.
+Sean Culey is a member of the European Leadership Team of the Supply Chain Council, the global, not-for-profit centre for Supply Chain Excellence, and founder of Aligned Integration Ltd. Previous to this he was CEO for SEVEN Collaborative Solutions, and Principal at Solving Efeso.

 1.Gartner Says Worldwide Spending on Enterprise Application Software to Increase 4.5 Percent in 2012 – June 20, 2012